intel/auto-round/docs/tuning_norm_bias.md

 $$
 where 𝑠 is the quantization scale, predefined by 𝑊 and hyperparameters such as bits.

-To tune the W', following Signround, we add a trainable parameter V in the range [-0.5, 0.5], which can be easily tuning by SignSGD.
+To tune the W', following Signround, we add a trainable parameter V in the range [-0.5, 0.5], which can be easily tuned by SignSGD.

 $$
 W' = s*clip(W/s+zp+v,N,M)